bgamari/ghc-wiki-import/commentary/rts/storage/gc/ca-fs.md

 - A static closure is **CAFFY** if a CAF can be reached from it
-- Every info-table has a **Static Reference Table** (SRT), which lists all the CAFFY closures that are directly mentioned by the code for the closure
+- Every info-table points to a **Static Reference Table** (SRT) object, which is a static constructor that points to all the CAFFY closures that are directly mentioned by the code corresponding to this info table
-- When following the reachable pointers in a closure, the garbage collector includes the pointers in the closure's SRT
+- When following the reachable pointers in a closure, the garbage collector also follows the pointer to the SRT

+For all the details on how SRTs work, see `Note [SRTs]` in `compiler/cmm/CmmBuildInfoTables.hs`.

 We say that a static closure (whether a thunk or not) is CAFFY if